 - Can measurements from offline and online channels be unified for accurate omnichannel measurement?

 As consumers continue to hold brands to a higher standard, it’s becoming increasingly difficult to not only grab consumer attention, but also maintain that attention across the buyer journey.
 That’s why marketers are now focusing on brand over product initiatives.
-Indeed, establishing connections with consumers on a more personal, emotional level has proven to increase ROI.
+Indeed, using people-based marketing to establish connections with consumers on a more personal, emotional level has proven to increase ROI.
 And while it’s no easy task to accurately measure the effectiveness of brand-oriented initiatives and impact on ROI, getting it right can make a world of difference.
-It all starts with clear goals, accurate data, strong analytics capabilities and unified marketing measurement.
+It all starts with clear goals, accurate data, strong marketing analytics capabilities and unified marketing measurement.